17 billion USD needed to build railway connecting to seaports | Business | Vietnam+ (VietnamPlus)

 17 billion USD needed to build railway connecting to seaports

-Hanoi (VNA) – As much as 17 billion USD is needed to build two railway routes connecting to seaports, namely Lao Cai-Hanoi-Hai Phong and Bien Hoa-Vung Tau, according to the Ministry of Transport (MoT).
+As much as 17 billion USD is needed to build two railway routes connecting to seaports, namely Lao Cai-Hanoi-Hai Phong and Bien Hoa-Vung Tau, according to the Ministry of Transport.

 A pre-feasibility study is underway for the Bien Hoa-Vung Tau route with 1,435mm gauge tracks.
 It is 128km long with a total investment of 6.2 billion USD.